This website provides professional and very effective sleep inducing music.

 - Other mental health issues: Other issues like PTSD can also disrupt sleep.

 - Medical: Many health issues, such as allergies, asthma, stomach problems or chronic pain can make it difficult to rest due to physical discomfort.

 - Medications: Insomnia is a side effect of many medications, including pain medications, weight loss products and antidepressants.

 - Unhealthy sleep habits: Sometimes, insomnia isn’t caused by any particular condition at all, but instead is a result of our own poor routines.
 Sleeping at irregular times of the day, sleeping with the lights on, and eating or drinking before bed can all worsen the quality of your sleep.

 Scientists don’t know exactly how sleep works, but they do know that it’s essential.
 Not sleeping well makes it more difficult to do well at work or school, and it increases your risk for both physical and mental disorders.
 Scientists have linked poor sleep quality with depression, lack of concentration, high blood pressure, kidney disease and several other chronic health issues.

 Getting plenty of sleep has many health benefits.
 It boosts energy and creativity, and it improves memory and concentration.
 It also facilitates learning.
 Sufficient sleep also helps your body maintain a balanced weight and strengthens the immune system.
 Listening to the right music for sleep helps you reap all of these benefits.

-If you have trouble going to sleep then music may be the answer you’re looking for.
+If you have trouble going to sleep then relaxing or meditation music may be the answer you’re looking for.
 Look for music that’s sleep inducing, relaxing and easy on the ears.
 Your body and your mind will both thank you.